 Step 8: Full Launch 🚀🚀

-After the soft-launch (or test drive), the survey is fully employed.
-Results for your omnibus survey are census representative on all key demographics among U.S. adults.
+After the soft launch (or test drive), the survey is fully employed.
+Results for your omnibus survey are census representative of all critical demographics among U.S. adults.

 This large sample size allows more flexibility for the sponsor to slice data by age group, income levels, and other key splits.

 Step 9: Online Portal 📊